pixl8/Preside-Documentation/docs/02.devguides/05.workingwithmultiplesites/page.md

 ### Overriding layouts, views, forms, etc.

-To override any PresideCMS features that are defined in your main application, you simply need to create the same files in the same directory structure within your site template.
+To override any Preside features that are defined in your main application, you simply need to create the same files in the same directory structure within your site template.

 For example, if you wanted to create a different page layout for a site template, you might want to override the main application's `/application/layouts/Main.cfm` file.
 To do so, simply create `/application/site-templates/mytemplate/layouts/Main.cfm`: